 We like to think of ourselves as the best 400 seats in town.
-Many acts you’ll see on this stage in 2019-2020 will sell out venues twice the size of HT@MTC, but that’s the uniqueness of our performing arts space.
+Many acts you’ll see on this stage will sell out venues twice the size of HT@MTC, but that’s the uniqueness of our performing arts space.

 For information on other ways to get involved with HT@MTC, click here.

 About Midlands Technical College